ben-macaulay/run/README.md

 powershell.exe -exec bypass -f "%~dp0run.ps1" -int:0 -cmd:"notepad.EXE ""F:\Packages\System\Packaging\Interview Questions\Packager Technical questions.docx"""
 ```
 - (this struggles with double quotes for some dumb reason!)

+#

+## TODO
+I plan to compile this with an additional option to call either the 64-bit paths (via $env:Windir\Sysnative\) or the 32-bit paths (via SysWow64) - famous last words of course...